mikecapsio/texturefast-docs/docs/vs/substance-3d-painter.md

 # TextureFast vs Substance 3D Painter

-TextureFast and Substance 3D Painter solve related but different parts of the 3D texturing workflow.
+TextureFast is a privacy-first AI text-to-texture workflow for existing UV-unwrapped models.
+Substance 3D Painter is a manual and procedural authoring tool.
+They solve related but different parts of the 3D texturing workflow.

 ## Short answer

+TextureFast is the stronger choice when you already have a UV-unwrapped mesh and want a private, prompt-driven material direction or full available PBR texture set quickly.
 Substance 3D Painter is the stronger choice when you need hand-painted detail, custom smart materials, masks, and pixel-level control.
-TextureFast is the faster choice when you already have a UV-unwrapped mesh and want a material direction or PBR-oriented texture maps from a text description.

 Many teams use both: TextureFast for fast base passes and variations, then Painter for hero-asset polish.